top of page

 Recyclable Waste Management

 Globalisation has resulted in islands importing the majority of their consumer goods that need end use disposal.
 Islands are small and can't afford to be burying waste in landfill.
-We help islands with approrpaite technoloyy, capacity building and x to collect, process and export recyclable wastes such as plastic and scrap metal.
+We help islands with appropriate technology, capacity building and know how to collect, process and export recyclable wastes such as plastic and scrap metal.

-Go to our Recylcing SCRAP Metal Page here
+Go to our Recycling SCRAP Metal Page here

 Go to our Recycling Plastic Page here